 |Multiply the (relative) standard deviation of the following observations by value.
 Leave value blank to leave the (relative) standard deviations unchanged.|

-the sign of their standard deviation.
-Standard deviations of zero are
+of the sign of their standard deviation.
+Standard deviations

 blank to reset the offset to zero.